n1teshy/sanguine/README.md

 You know when you have to write code that you vaguely remember having written somewhere before?
 It's annoying to have to look into dozens of files to find a function, I have gone through it, that's why I made this contraption.

-Sanguine is a CLI tool that automatically indexes definitions from your code repositories and lets you search for them later.
-It integrates seamlessly with Git to automatically index code changes on every commit, making it easy to search and navigate your codebase.
+Sanguine is a CLI tool that automatically indexes declarations from your code repositories and lets you search for them later.
+It integrates seamlessly with Git to automatically index code changes on every commit.

 ## Features

 - 🚀 **Automatic Indexing**: Integrates with Git post-commit hooks to automatically index code changes
-- 🔍 **Smart Search**: Find functions and classes using natural language queries
+- 🔍 **Smart Search**: Find functions and classes using natural language queries (synonyms, short descriptions)
 - 🌐 **Cross-Repository Search**: Search across all your indexed codebases at once, or narrow to specific repositories
-- 📊 **Multi-Language Support**: Works with Python, JavaScript, Java, C/C++, Go, Rust, and more
+- 📊 **Multi-Language Support**: Works with ~all popular programming languages
 - 🎨 **Interactive Mode**: Provides an interactive search interface for exploratory code navigation
 - 🔧 **Flexible Filtering**: Search by name, path, or entity type (function/class)
 - ⚡ **Fast Performance**: Quick search results even in large codebases